Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1

 A binary with spin angular momenta $\mathbf{S}_{1}$ and $\mathbf{S}_{2}$ undergoes spin-induced orbital precession when the total spin $\mathbf{S}=\mathbf{S}_{1} + \mathbf{S}_{2}$ of the binary is misaligned with the Newtonian orbital angular momentum $\mathbf{L}$.
 In most cases, precession of the orbital plane leads to $\mathbf{L}$ precessing around the approximately constant $\mathbf{J} = \mathbf{L} + \mathbf{S}$, leading to characteristic modulations in the emitted GW signal~\cite{Apostolatos:1994mx,Kidder:1995zr}.

 Previous studies have identified evidence for spin-induced orbital precession by either a) calculating Bayes factors~\cite[e.g.][]{LIGOScientific:2020stg, Abbott:2020khf,Abbott:2020mjq,Colleoni:2020tgc}, b) statistically comparing posterior distributions for parameters characterizing precession to their prior distributions~\cite[e.g.][]{abbott2019gwtc, Abbott:2020niy} or c) directly calculating the precession SNR, described as the contribution to the total SNR of the system that can be attributed to precession~\cite{Fairhurst:2019_2harm,fairhurst2019will,Green:2020ptm, Pratten:2020igi, LIGOScientific:2020stg, Abbott:2020khf,Abbott:2020niy}.
 In this paper, we identify if spin-induced orbital precession has been observed from a GW signal by calculating the precession SNR.
-The precession SNR $\rho_{\mathrm{p}}$ is calculated by decomposing the (2,2) quadrupole into non-precessing harmonics and isolating the SNR contained in the second most significant harmonic.
-If $\rho_{\mathrm{p}}$ is small, the amplitude of the second harmonic is insignificant and any beating of the harmonics is negligible.
-For this case, we would observe a GW signal which looks like the dominant non-precessing harmonic.
+The precession SNR $\rho_{\mathrm{p}}$ is calculated by decomposing the (2,2) multipole into non-precessing harmonics, whose frequencies differ by multiples of the precession frequency, and isolating the SNR contained in the second most significant harmonic (see \cite{Fairhurst:2019_2harm} for details).
+If $\rho_{\mathrm{p}}$ is small, the amplitude of the second harmonic is insignificant the observed waveform carries little imprint of orbital precession.
+In this case, we would observe a GW signal which looks like the dominant non-precessing harmonic.
 The precession SNR has been shown previously to accurately identify whether spin-induced orbital precession has been observed in simulated GW signals~\cite{Green:2020ptm,Pratten:2020igi}.